0xProject/0x-protocol-specification/V2-Specification.md

 | 0x14   | 32     | tokenId of ERC721 token                                   |
 | 0x34   | 32     | Length of `data` to pass to `onERC721Received` (optional) |
 | 0x54   | x      | `data` to pass to `onERC721Received` (optional)           |

+The `ERC721Proxy` performs the transfer by calling the token's `safeTransferFrom` method.
+The transaction will be reverted if the owner has insufficient balance or if the `ERC721Proxy` is not approved to perform the transfer.

 ### Adding new AssetProxy contracts